A nice end to a meal as well as a treat, these pear fritters are an alternative to apple ones.

 - Cinnamon powder, to taste

-Beat the 2 whole eggs, add the milk and a pinch of salt, add the sifted flour and sifted instant dry yeast, mix all together until you get a smooth and lump-free mix.
+In a bowl, beat 2 whole eggs, then add the milk and a pinch of salt and mix, add the sifted flour and sifted instant dry yeast, mix again until the mixture is smooth and lump-free.
 Dip the pear slices into the batter, covering them evenly.
 Set aside.

-Heat the peanut oil in a deep pan, fry a max of 2 pear slices at a time so as not to lower the temperature of the oil.
+Heat the peanut oil in a deep frying pan, fry a maximum of 2 pear slices at a time in order not to lower the oil temperature.

-Flip over the fritters and cook on the other side until they are golden-brown.
-As they are ready, place them on a tray lined with paper towels to remove excess oil.
+Flip the pancakes over and cook them on the other side until golden brown.
+When they are ready, place them on a tray lined with paper towels to remove excess oil.

 Sprinkle them with icing sugar or cinnamon and eat them hot.